JustinasBliujus/Task-Two/README.md

-# V1.2 #
+# V1.5 #

 Additions in this version of the project:
-Rule of five methods added.
+Studentas class is now derivative from class Zmogus.

 # Previous releases #